 Communicate, Collaborate, and Consult

-If you are an experienced medical staff professional or healthcare leader, you know the value of your colleagues’ experience.
+If you are an experienced medical services professional or healthcare leader, you know the value of your colleagues’ experience.
 Brainstorm with them about this change.
 They may have a nugget or two that could be a goldmine.
 When we are in it alone, the process may become daunting, so rally your peers and work on this together.
 Reach out to your contacts and the experts in the industry, including your state association leaders.
 Encourage them to provide education in this area.
 Better yet, offer to provide it at your next state conference.

-As the medical staff professional, your organization will look to you to take the lead and assist leadership with making the necessary shift in the medical staff bylaws, reappointment process, privilege forms, and OPPE process.
+As the medical services professional, your organization will look to you to take the lead and assist leadership with making the necessary shift in the medical staff bylaws, reappointment process, privilege forms, and OPPE process.
 While these changes may be relatively straightforward, you may want to consider whether this is the appropriate time update your credentialing and privileging, peer review, and bylaws documents.

 Opportunities such as a change in regulations or accreditation standards is a prime time to take time to make time.
 Sometimes we must spend time to gain it.